steven-hill/Quotes/README.md

 - In 'Settings' the user can configure a local notification to remind them to open the app each day to see a new quote (assuming the user has granted permission to receive notifications).
 - The network code uses Swift concurrency, and uses dependency injection for loose coupling and testability.
 - Persistence is achieved via Core Data.
 I was looking for an approach which separated Core Data from the rest of the app as much as possible, which ruled out using @FetchRequest in my app's views.
 For this purpose I wanted to try out Donny Wals' approach of using ObservableObject, the @Published property wrapper and NSFetchResultsController.
 You can read his article on it [here](https://www.donnywals.com/fetching-objects-from-core-data-in-a-swiftui-project/).
-- The app includes some adaptations for different size classes and UI guidelines for iPad.
+- The app includes some adaptations for different size classes and for both iPhone and iPad.
 - Light and dark modes are supported.